stackhpc/ansible-collection-pulp/roles/pulp_django_user/README.md

 * `pulp_validate_certs`: Whether to validate Pulp server certificate.
 Default is `true`
 * `pulp_django_users`: List of Django users to create.
 Default is an empty list.

+Note: User groups are evauluated against the user's current list of groups returned from the Pulp server API.
+Removing a group from the list of groups defined in `pulp_django_users[*].groups` will result in the user being removed from that group, and adding a group will result in the user being added to that group.
+Adding an empty `groups:` for a user will result in that user being removed from all groups.

 Example playbook
 ----------------